lacoco-lab/lacoco-lab.github.io/joining/index.md

 <!--Start dates can be negotiated based on applicants' preferences and funding availability.-->

 **Applicants who will have an MSc by the start date of the PhD:** Please directly apply to our lab by email.
 Admitted students will directly join our lab.
 Start dates are flexible and can be negotiated.
+In your email to Michael (mhahn@lst.uni-saarland.de), please include:
+* your CV
+* your transcripts
-In your email to Michael (mhahn@lst.uni-saarland.de), please include CV, transcripts, a statement explaining your motivation to apply to this position (please specifically refer to one or more recent publications from our group), and contact details of 2 or 3 references.
+* a brief statement explaining your motivation to apply to this position (please specifically refer to one or more recent publications from our group)
+* contact details of 2 or 3 references.

 Please quote reference number W2740.
 For the current round of recruitment, applications received by **20 December 2025** will receive full consideration.
-You can find the legally binding call for the position [here](https://www.uni-saarland.de/fileadmin/upload/verwaltung/stellen/Wissenschaftler/W2740.pdf).
+For your reference, you can find the legally binding call for the position [here](https://www.uni-saarland.de/fileadmin/upload/verwaltung/stellen/Wissenschaftler/W2740.pdf).

 **Aplicants without an MSc:** Applicants who only have an undergraduate degree should instead apply to the Saarbrücken Graduate School of Computer Science, in which case the PhD includes an initial preparatory phase.
 <!--PhD applicants are generally expected to already have an MSc by the time the PhD starts; in this case they can directly join our lab.
 Applicants without an MSc s-->